 - Ginger Detox Bath

 Once you have found the right time for your cleanse and you have collected all of your necessities, you can begin to plan your daily schedule that will be needed to get the most out of this Ayurvedic liver cleanse.
 As you will see, a cleanse can be very time-consuming, which is even more reason to take some downtime during this program.
 I would recommend following the chart as closely as you can for the allotted time of your cleanse and being as consistent as possible with the recommended diet, herbs, and activities.
 If at any time you feel excessively weak or that this experience is too much, please listen to your body and slowly ease out of the cleanse by following our post-cleanse recommendations.

 *Always consult with your doctor before beginning any new healthcare program.

 Important Notes (Please read!!)

 - If home Yoga is not for you, aim to take a gentle Yoga class as many days as possible during the cleanse.
 This recommendation can also be replaced with meditation or deep breathing practice.

-- When performing the oil massage, it is recommended to begin by massaging the outer limbs and stroke in the direction toward the abdominal area.
+- When performing the oil massage, it is recommended to begin by massaging the outer limbs and stroke in the direction of the abdominal area.
 This method is typically done during a cleanse to move the toxins from the periphery to the GI tract, where they can be eliminated.

 - When performing the oil massage, spend a few minutes at the end massaging the upper right abdomen in small clockwise* circles.
 Then take a few moments to massage the abdomen as a whole in the same direction. *Massage up on the right, down on the left.

 - If the Tikta Ghrita is causing nausea, avoid eating until hunger returns.
 To reduce nausea, a small pinch of salt or 1/4 teaspoon of Trikatu Churna can be added to the Tikta Ghrita in order to help it digest better.

 - If you do not have a gallbladder, it is recommended to avoid taking the Tikta Ghrita, as well as any oil that is called for in the kitchari recipe.